smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

       ![OpenNESS NGC homepage](using-openness-cnca-images/ngc_homepage.png)
   **NOTE**: `LANDING_UI_URL` can be retrieved from `.env` file.

-#### Certificates Management for communicating with 5G core components
+#### Certificates Management for communicating with 5G core micro-services
-  5G Core components uses HTTPS protocol over HTTP2 for communication.
-To communicate with 5G components, the certificates used by 5G core microservices (AF/NEF/OAM) should be imported into web browser.
-The root certificate `root-ca-cert.pem` which need to be imported is available on edge controller at location `/etc/openness/certs/ngc/`.
+  5G Core micro-services uses HTTPS protocol over HTTP2 for communication.
+To communicate with 5G micro-services, the certificates used by 5G core micro-services (AF/NEF/OAM) should be imported into web browser.
+The root certificate `root-ca-cert.pem` which need to be imported is available at location `/etc/openness/certs/ngc/` where OpenNess Experience Kit is installed.

+  **NOTE:** The certificates generated as part of OpenNess Experience Kit are self signed certificates are for testing purpose only.

   The certificate can be imported in the different browsers as:

    * Google Chrome (ver 80.0.3987): Go to settings --> Under "Privacy and security" Section Click on "More" --> Select "Manage Certificates" --> in the pop up window select "Intermediate Certification Authorities" --> Select "Import" and provide the downloaded certificate file (root-ca-cert.pem).
    * Mozilla Firefox (ver 72.0.2): Go to options --> Under "Privacy and security" Section Click on "View Certificates..." --> Under "Authorities" section click on "import" --> Provide the certificate (root-ca-cert.pem) and import it for accessing websites.

-  **NOTE:** These certificates are self-signed certificates and are used for testing purpose only.

-  **NOTE:** If a user don't want to import certificate in the browser or failed to import the certificates other steps can be followed to trust the certificates.
-User needs to access these specific 5G core components URL to trust the digital certificates used by the 5G core components.
-First access the urls `https://controller_ip:8070/ngcoam/v1/af/services, https://controller_ip:8050/af/v1/pfd/transactions`.
-On accessing these url browser will show the warning for trusting the self-signed certificate.
+  **NOTE:** If a user don't want to import certificate in the browser or failed to import the certificates, other steps can be followed to trust the certificates:
+   * User needs to access these specific 5G core components URL to trust the certificates used by the 5G core components.
+   * First access the urls `https://controller_ip:8070/ngcoam/v1/af/services, https://controller_ip:8050/af/v1/pfd/transactions`.
+   * On accessing these url, browser will show the warning for trusting the self-signed certificate.
 Proceed by trusting the certificates.

 #### Edge Node services operations with 5G Core (through OAM interface)